adamiaonr/ath-drivers/README.md

 # ath-drivers
-experiments with ath*k drivers of Linux kernel
+experiments with `mac80211` `ath*` wireless drivers for Qualcom Atheros WiFi chips. originally created to experiment with the `ath10k` driver for Qualcom Atheros QCA988x, used in the TP-Link AD7200 to support IEEE 802.11ac.